scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 ## Closing

 - Export all of your designs as SVGs and PNGs where applicable.
-- If you're using Sketch, I would suggest making a page called `Designs` and naming each artboard with the following naming convention (or frames using Figma):
+- If you're using Sketch, I would suggest making a page called `Designs` and naming each Art Board with the following naming convention (or frames using Figma):
     - `icon`
     - `banner_small`
     - `banner_large`